 I am the trees and the leaves and the gentle wind which does not blow.
 I am the spaces in between the leaves.
 And the spaces within the spaces.
 The form and the appearance.
 The essence and the shadow.
 I am the paint and the brush strokes.
 Confident daubs of colour on canvas.
 A hundred splendid shades of green, yellow, orange and brown.
 I am the painter and the painting.
 The poet and the poem.
 The singer and the song.

 This is where I live now.
 It is my new abode.
 My home.
+My destination.
 The end point of my journey.
 My happy place.
 I am captured and reconstituted.
 Transmuted and transformed.
 Glad.
 Ecstatic.
 Almost free.
-An idealised representation of the world in paint and pigment, occupying the territory where real life should be – which carries on undisturbed in the background as if nothing at all has happened.
+An idealised representation of the world in paint and pigment, occupying the territory where real life should be.
 I can stay here forever.
 Right in this place.
 And that’s exactly what I intend to do.
 Come back tomorrow, next week or in a hundred years and I will still be here.
 Waiting patiently for your return.
-Watching you drink a cup of coffee at the Kiosk in the morning sun.
+Drinking coffee at the Kiosk in the morning sun.

 24 November 2019